Night424/sandboxSimulator/docs/MSSPDD.md

 Optional
 ________________________________________
 Milestones
 Milestone	                                Deadline
-Project Planning & Roles	[Today]
+Project Planning & Roles	                [23/07/2025]
-Setup Folder Structure & GitHub Repo	[Soon]
+Setup Folder Structure & GitHub Repo	    [Date]
-Finish Simulated Malware Logic	[Date]
-Build Monitoring Script	[Date]
-Create GUI and Hook Up Logs	[Date]
+Finish Simulated Malware Logic	            [Date] Build Monitoring Script	                    [Date] Create GUI and Hook Up Logs	                [Date]
-Testing: Log detection, simulate infection	[Date] Final Packaging (e.g., Windows .exe)	[Optional]
+Testing: Log detection, simulate infection	[Date] Final Packaging (e.g., Windows .exe)	    [Optional] End date                                    [17/09/2025]
 ________________________________________

 README Highlights (for GitHub)
-# Malware Sandbox Simulator 🐛
+# Malware Sandbox Simulator
 This is a safe and educational tool that simulates malware behavior and detects it in a sandboxed environment.
 > For educational use only.
 No real malware is used or executed.